AfanAljafar/Learn-C-Language/README.md

 # Learn-C-Language
 The journey starts from something basic and intermediate \
-This space is filled with the basics of C programming that I learned, practiced, and implemented
+This space is documentation about basics of C programming for learning, practice, and implementation